Duckleeng/TweakCollection/README.md

     reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform" /v "InactivityShutdownDelay" /t REG_DWORD /d "4294967295" /f
     ```

-- When rebuilding scripts, make sure to run the generated `Services-Enable.bat` script beforehand as the tool relies on the current state of the registry to generate the scripts
+- When rebuilding the scripts, make sure to run the generated `Services-Enable.bat` script beforehand as the tool relies on the current state of the registry to generate the scripts

 # Enable MMCSS Scheduling of DWM and CSRSS Threads